 An action that you can do on your own that has a positive reaction is to eat healthily, and the reaction is that these foods will help promote your smile in a way that has not been done before.

 We have compiled a list of foods that you should try to incorporate into your diet regularly as they have been proven to help your smile in more ways than one.

-- These teas are known to contain compounds that will slow the growth of bacteria.
-Specifically, bacteria that are known to associate with cavities and gum disease.
+These teas are known to contain compounds that will slow the growth of bacteria.
+Specifically, bacteria are known to associate with cavities and gum disease.

 Schedule A Consultation

 If you are interested in learning more about which foods and lifestyle choices can help promote your best smile to date, then Contact Owings Mills Dental Care at 410-314-9546 or request an appointment online.
 We welcome new patients from Owings Mills, Pikesville, Reisterstown, Randallstown, Windsor Mill, Woodlawn, and surrounding Baltimore communities.